Improving Intrinsic Exploration with Language Abstractions: Problem Statement

 \section{Problem Statement}

-We explore RL within the setting of an augmented Markov Decision Process (MDP) defined as the tuple ($\mathcal{S}, \mathcal{A}, T, R, \gamma, L$), where $\mathcal{S}$ and $\mathcal{A}$ are the state and action spaces, $T : \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S}$ is the environment transition dynamics, $R : \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ is the \emph{extrinsic} reward function, where $r_t = R(s_{t}, a_{t})$ is the reward obtained at time $t$ by taking action $a_t$ in state $s_t$, and $\gamma$ is the discount factor.
-To add language, we assume access to an \emph{annotator} $L$ that produces \textbf{natural language descriptions} for states: $\ell_t = L(s_t)$, such as those in Figure~\ref{fig:language_overview}.
-Note that not every state needs a description (which we model with a null description $\emptyset$) and the set of descriptions need not be known ahead of time.\footnote{For presentational simplicity, the annotator here outputs a single description per state, but in practice, we allow an annotator to produce \emph{multiple} descriptions: e.g.\ in MiniGrid, \emph{open the door} and \emph{open the red door} describe the same state.
-This requires two minor changes in the equations, described in Footnotes~\ref{foot:grounding_multi_change} and~\ref{foot:noveld_multi_change}.}
+We explore RL in the setting of an augmented Markov Decision Process (MDP) defined as the tuple ($\mathcal{S}, \mathcal{A}, T, R, \gamma, L$), where $\mathcal{S}$ and $\mathcal{A}$ are the state and action spaces, $T : \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S}$ is the environment transition dynamics, $R : \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ is the \emph{extrinsic} reward function, where $r_t = R(s_{t}, a_{t})$ is the reward obtained at time $t$ by taking action $a_t$ in state $s_t$, and $\gamma$ is the discount factor.
+To add language, we assume access to an \emph{annotator} $L$ that produces \textbf{language descriptions} for states: $\ell_t = L(s_t)$, such as those in Figure~\ref{fig:language_overview}.
+Note that not every state needs a description (which we model with a null description $\varnothing$) and the set of descriptions need not be known ahead of time.\footnote{For presentational simplicity, the annotator here outputs a single description per state, but in practice, we allow an annotator to produce \emph{multiple} descriptions: e.g.\ in MiniGrid, \emph{open the door} and \emph{open the red door} describe the same state.
+This requires two minor changes in the equations, described in Footnotes~\ref{foot:grounding_multi_change} and~\ref{foot:noveld_multi_change}.} We ultimately seek a policy that maximizes the expected discounted (extrinsic) reward $R_t = \mathbb{E}[ \sum_{k = 0}^H \gamma^k r_{t + k} ]$, where $H$ is the finite time horizon.
+During training, however, we maximize an \emph{augmented} reward $r^+_t = r_t + \lambda r^i_t$, where $r^i_t$ is an \emph{intrinsic} reward and $\lambda$ is a scaling hyperparameter.